Affordable Long-term Radon Mitigation Systems

 The cost to install a radon mitigation system varies mainly based on the complexity of the construction of the building.
 Generally, newer homes with modern building codes are easier to mitigate.
 Our standard system averages $1500 for a complete single port install which includes all electrical & post-mitigation testing.
 Homes built before the 90’s may require additional suction ports and require larger fans.
 Please call to discuss an exact estimate for your project.

 While comparing estimates with other companies.
-Please note we use all schedule 40 hard-wall piping, stainless steel hardware, and complete the electrical connections.
-We take pride in knowing our systems are of higher quality and usually less expensive than others in the area.
+Please note we use all schedule 40 hard-wall piping, and stainless steel hardware, with complete the electrical connections.

 What maintenance is required?